atorresgalvis/UITOTO/README.md

   Megaselia
   ```

-  The `OpDMC` function reads each one of the rows of the previous file
+  On the other hand, the `OpDMC` function reads each one of the rows of the previous file
   as a character/string vector and selects those sequences from the
   fasta file that have the string in its header.
 So, it doesn’t matter
   the format of the header of your sequence as long as it contains the